Love Travels (song)

-"Love Travels" is a song originally recorded by American country artist, Kathy Mattea.
-It was released as a single in August 1997 via Mercury Records and PolyGram.
+"Love Travels" is a song recorded by American country music artist, Kathy Mattea.
+It was released as in August 1997 as the second single and title track from the Love Travels.
 It reached a top 40 position on the American country songs chart and was the title track to her 1997 studio album of the same name.
 The single received a positive review from Billboard in 1997.

 Background and recording

 During the late eighties and early nineties decades, Kathy Mattea was considered among the country genre's most successful recording artists.
 She had four number one singles and a series of top 20 singles.
 In the middle part of the nineties, Mattea went on a temporary recording hiatus before returning in 1997 with the studio effort titled Love Travels.
 The title track was among the singles spawned from the album.
 It was composed by Bob Halligan Jr. and Linda Halligan.
 The song was recorded at Woodland Studios in Nashville, Tennessee with Mattea and Ben Wisch co-producing.